aromatt/xcopr/README.md

 stdin (so, `%0{cmd}` behaves exactly the same as `%{cmd}`).

 #### Example: Bulk Redis Queries
-Imagine we store birthdays by user ID in Redis.
+Imagine we store user birthdays in Redis, keyed by user ID.

 We want to enrich the following data by adding each user's birthday:
 ```txt